Rising Damp Aberdeen

 What Causes Rising Damp?

-Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards through very narrow spaces.
-This means that moisture is able to spread upwards through the wall due to liquids damaging ability to move against gravity.
+Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards from the ground through very narrow spaces and pores.
+This means that moisture can spread upwards through the wall due to liquids damaging ability to move against gravity.
 Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
-Your wall is absorbing the groundwater which is damaging the wall itself.
+Your wall is absorbing the groundwater which is damaging the wall fabric itself.

-Damp proof courses tend to be automatically installed in newly built properties.
-This course is designed to stop moisture from gaining access to the brick and mortar of the property’s walls.
-Plastic or slate is often used within the damp-proof course to ensure that any water is immediately repelled from the wall’s foundations.
+Damp proof courses (DPC) are automatically installed in newly built properties.
+This course is designed to stop moisture from gaining access to the brick and mortar of your property’s walls above the DPC.
+Plastic, bitumen or slate are materials often used as a damp-proof course to ensure that any water is immediately stopped from rising above the damp proof course from the ground and the wall’s foundations.
 A poorly fitted or damaged damp-proof course presents water with the opportunity to breach the wall and cause rising damp as a result.
 It is a poor practice to not have a damp-proof course installed in your home as this means you have not taken the most basic of precautions to stop rising damp occurring in your property.

 How To Identify Rising Damp